Porcelain Russian Princess

 Description

-Roman Petrovich Tyrtov (pseudonym Erté, French: Erté; November 23 (December 4), 1892, St. Petersburg — April 21, 1990) Porcelain Russian Princess.
+Roman Petrovich Tyrtov (pseud.
+Erté; November 23 [December 4], 1892, St. Petersburg — April 21, 1990).
+Porcelain Russian Princess.

 Fashion designer, graphic artist, set designer.
-A representative of an ancient lineage tracing back to the Tatar khan Tyrt.
-Son of Pyotr Ivanovich Tyrtov, a hereditary naval officer, head of the Naval Engineering School.
-In 1900, visited the World Exhibition in Paris with his mother and sister.
-Was introduced to I. E. Repin and received his first painting lesson from him.
-In 1910, studied under the artist D. E. Losevsky.
-In 1912, after graduating from high school, he rejected the traditional military career for his family and, with his father's permission, left Russia.
-(In 1923, with the help of the Red Cross and American Relief Administration, he brought his parents out of the USSR.)
-Settling in Paris, he became a correspondent for the St. Petersburg magazine "Ladies' Fashions."
-Briefly attended the Académie Julian (class of historical painting under J.-P. Laurens), then studied independently.
-Adopted the pseudonym "Erté" (from the first letters of his first and last name) to avoid "disgracing" the family.
-In 1913, began working for the couturier Paul Poiret alongside artists Georges Zimora and Paul Iribe.
-Created his first works for the stage, including costumes for Mata Hari's performance "Minaret" at the "Renaissance" theater.
+Representative of an ancient lineage tracing back to the Tatar Khan Tyrt.
+Son of Pyotr Ivanovich Tyrtov, a hereditary naval officer and head of the Naval Engineering School.
+In 1900, he visited the World's Fair in Paris with his mother and sister.
+He was introduced to I. E. Repin and received his first painting lesson from him.
+In 1910, he studied with the artist D. E. Losevsky.
+In 1912, after finishing high school, he rejected the traditional military career of his family and, with his father's permission, left Russia.
+(In 1923, with the help of the Red Cross and the American Relief Administration, he evacuated his parents from the USSR.)
+Settling in Paris, he became a correspondent for the St. Petersburg magazine "Damskie Mody" (Ladies' Fashions).
+He briefly attended the Académie Julian (class of historical painting by J.-P. Laurens), then studied independently.
+He adopted the pseudonym "Erté" (from the initials of his first and last names) to avoid "disgracing" his family.
+In 1913, he began working for couturier Paul Poiret alongside artists Georges Zimora and Paul Iribe.
+He created his first works for the stage, including costumes for Mata Hari's performance "Minaret" at the Théâtre de la Renaissance.
 With the outbreak of World War I, he moved to Monte Carlo.
-In 1915, signed a long-term contract with the American magazine "Harper's Bazaar," for which he designed over a hundred covers over the next 22 years.
-Also drew for American magazines "Vogue," "Cosmopolitan," "Women's Home Journal," "Delineator," for English magazines "The Sketch," "Illustrated London News," and Parisian magazines "Femina," "La Gazette du Bon Ton," and "Plaisir de France."
-From 1917–1927, designed sets and created costumes for the "Folies Bergère" music hall.
-In 1922, received an offer from S. P. Diaghilev to design P. I. Tchaikovsky's "The Sleeping Beauty," but declined due to a more lucrative contract in the USA.
-From 1925, worked under contract with the Hollywood studio "Metro Goldwyn Mayer," collaborating with silent film stars Lillian Gish and Mae Murray.
-Executed sketches for sets and costumes for Broadway music halls and the Chicago Opera.
-Created costumes for Anna Pavlova's ballet numbers.
+In 1915, he signed a long-term contract with the American magazine "Harper's Bazaar," for which he designed over a hundred covers over the next 22 years.
+He also drew for the American magazines "Vogue," "Cosmopolitan," "Women's Home Journal," "Delineator," the British "The Sketch," "Illustrated London News," and the Parisian "Femina," "La Gazette du Bon Ton," and "Plaisir de France."
+From 1917 to 1927, he designed shows and created costumes for the Folies Bergère music hall.
+In 1922, he received an offer from S. P. Diaghilev to design Tchaikovsky's "The Sleeping Beauty" but declined due to a more lucrative contract in the USA.
+From 1925, he worked under contract with the Hollywood studio Metro Goldwyn Mayer and collaborated with silent film stars Lillian Gish and Mae Murray.
+He created set and costume designs for Broadway music halls and the Chicago Opera.
+He designed costumes for ballet numbers by Anna Pavlova.

-Designed productions by Roland Petit featuring Renée Jeanmaire (Zizi).
-Developed the "unisex" style – matching costumes for men and women.
-In 1964, held a solo exhibition at the Paris gallery Ror Volmar; in 1967–1968 – exhibitions at the Grosvenor Gallery in London and the Metropolitan Museum in New York (all 170 items were acquired by the museum); in 1969–1973 – a series of solo exhibitions in Paris, Chicago, New York, Mexico City, Parma, Palermo, and Milan.
+He designed productions by Roland Petit featuring Renée Jeanmaire (Zizi).
+He developed the "unisex" style – matching costumes for men and women.
+In 1964, he held a solo exhibition at the Galerie Ror Volmar in Paris; in 1967–1968, exhibitions at the Grosvenor Gallery in London and the Metropolitan Museum of Art in New York (all 170 pieces were acquired by the museum); from 1969 to 1973, a series of solo exhibitions in Paris, Chicago, New York, Mexico City, Parma, Palermo, and Milan.
 During these years, his popularity grew due to a renewed interest in Art Deco.
-Limited-edition decorative art pieces were created based on his sketches; lithographs and postcards were published.
-Wrote a book of memoirs (published in 1975 in New York and London).
+Based on his sketches, limited-edition decorative and applied arts pieces were created, and lithographs and postcards were published.
+He wrote a memoir (published in 1975 in New York and London).
+At the age of 97, he completed his final work – sketches of sets and costumes, and a poster for the Broadway musical "Stardust."
+He died at the Cochin Hospital in Paris after a brief illness that began during a trip to Mauritius.
+He was buried in the family grave at the Boulogne Cemetery near Paris.

 Lot No. 12703